All Episodes

 Red State got hold of a word document from the DNC opposition researchers, which included embedded data that showed who worked on it.

-And based on their research, a couple of low-level flunkies pulled the dirt together about about Alito being soft on the mob.
+And based on their research, a couple of low-level flunkies pulled the dirt together about Alito being soft on the mob.

-Now, who might Devrah Adler be?
+Now, who might Deborah Adler be?

 Well, Clinton White House documents reveal that she was one of Bruce Reed's deputies on domestic policy back when the Democrats ran the White House.